Remote advising by appointment

 The HRPP offers advising appointments to students and faculty for questions or concerns about the IRB process.
 Currently, we only offer remote advising.

 For graduate or undergraduate student projects, we encourage you to reach out early in the application process, but we will gladly provide support at any point during the lifecycle of a study.

-We will not review documents before these meetings.
-Please come prepared to ask questions and discuss your study plan.
-We encourage you to bring your submission materials with you so that you have the option of incorporating elements of the discussion into your protocol or related documents during the meeting.
-For a 30-minute appointment, please complete and submit a meeting request form.
+We do not review documents before these meetings.
+Please be prepared to ask questions and discuss your study plan.
+We encourage you to have your materials ready to share on-screen so that you can incorporate elements of the discussion into the application or related documents during the appointment.

 Upon request, Program Staff are available to present on the following topics: